Is A Car An Asset Or Liability?

 Cars can actually be a big money pit, and that’s why many people label them as a liability rather than an asset.

 If you own a car, then you will have to pay for car insurance, fuel, maintenance/repairs, registration, car loan, etc…

-Without a car, you won’t have these expenses but the same thing can be said about a house, so you can see how the question “is a car an asset” is in the grey area.
+Without a car, you won’t have these expenses, but the same thing can be said about a house, so you can see how this question is in the grey area.

-One of the biggest and most clear liabilities when it comes to owning a car is having a car loan, if you financed your car then your loan is definitely a liability.
+One of the most significant and clear liabilities when it comes to owning a car is having a car loan; if you financed your car then your loan is definitely a liability.

-So… the simple answer to this question is that your car is an asset (a deprecating one) and it consists of liabilities.
+So… the simple answer to this question is that your car is considered an asset (a deprecating one) and consists of liabilities.

-Firstly, you should choose to purchase a car that is at least 3 to 4 years old and this is due to the fact that all cars lose most of their value in the first 3 to 4 years of their life.
+Firstly, you should choose to purchase a car that is at least 3 to 4 years old, and this is because all cars lose most of their value in the first 3 to 4 years of their life.